OpenSpace/OpenSpace-Docs/content/point-data/point-data.md

 # Point Data
 A commonly used type of dataset is those containing a set of 3D positions.
 These can be used to spatially represent a vast variety of object types, where each object is represented by a point in space.

-In OpenSpace, such datasets are referred to as *point clouds* and include a set of features like: coloring, adjusting the point size, fading in and out based on the camera distance, and attaching text labels to the positions.
+In OpenSpace, such datasets are referred to as *point clouds* and include a set of features like coloring, adjusting the point size, fading in and out based on the camera distance, and attaching text labels to the positions.
 Coloring includes color mapping based on data columns, and there is also support for handling missing values.

 This page describes how to load a point dataset and the options for controlling the visual of the points.
 It is also possible to add text labels to the points.
 See the separate [Labels page](./labels.md) for more details on labels.

+Also see [RenderablePointCloud](/generated/asset-components/RenderablePointCloud.md) asset component documentation for more details, available settings and examples of how to load and render point datasets.

 :::{figure} sdss.png
 :align: center